PsudoCodes/CMPE-202/Akshay  Project Journal.md

 CMPE 202-03 Team-Technocratas

+My goal of the project was to become good in full-stack development.
+The obstacles I faced were learning and implementing various front-end and back-end technology in the given.
+My accomplishments were learning basics technologies like react , python django.

 ## Project Journal Week 1:
 1. Explored options for technology stack for database.
 2. Decided to proceed with postgres.